-Our database set is quite large and is described in detail in Appendix II.
-We construct data sets for observed prices with and without taxes (including some corrections when distortions due to subsidies occur in Argentina and Bolivia)16 as well as sales of a large list of energy goods.
+The dataset in our database set is quite large; it is described in detail in Appendix 2.
+We construct data sets for observed prices with and without taxes (including some corrections when distortions due to subsidies occur in Argentina and Bolivia)20 as well as sales of a long list of energy goods.
 This gives us a precise characterization of the status quo in each country.
 Environmental costs are estimated separately.
 Estimates of the marginal costs of raising public funds are assumed in a simple fashion according the simple grammar of our model.